diequies/100daysofdata/README.md

 ---

+### **Days 70, 71 and 72 of #100DaysOfData Challenge**

+The first two days I have been so busy that I could just spend some time in Maria's code.
+They day 72 I could have more time and progress in almost all the open fronts.
+Hopefully I can avoid in the future such improductive days in a row.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+I have finished the script to generate the demo database for different scenarios.
+But now I am struggling to come up with a metric to meassure the success of our recommendation.
+Tomorrow we will have a meeting to discuss this point and the possible scenarios.
+2. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+Finally, I have completed the data extraction for this project.
+It has been long, and also along the process I have understood errors I will not make again.
+For my next personal project I will look for something more dynamic, not like this that takes 2 weeks to extract the data.
+The next step in this project is the EDA.
+3. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+I have finalised the Random Forest Algorithm module.
+It is very interesting how it is combined the strength of decision trees with other statistics methods to face its weaknesess.
+Random forest logic is to use repeatedly decision trees with a sample of the data, records and/or features.
+And then, combine them to find the best metrics, not only for the data we use to train but also to generalise to validation data or unseen data.
+4. **Course**: [Python Programming datacamp Skill Track](https://learn.datacamp.com/skill-tracks/python-programming?version=2).
+Today I completed the software engineering for data science course.
+It is a very general overview, but it has given me a much better understanding of classes, functions, documentations, unit tests, etc. The next course will be about unit testing.

+---

 ### **Day 69 of #100DaysOfData Challenge**

 Not a productive day at all.
 I wanted to progress and almost complete my demo proposal, but I found a small error that took the day to solve.
 And of course, I spent some time with Maria's code.